 The model framework also provides a new approach to understanding the spring predictability barrier in coupled models as shown in chapter 6.
-The daily error fields indicate that stochastic zonal wind stress perturbations near the equatorial dateline that persist for at least three days activate the coupled instability, first driving local SST and anomalous zonal current changes that then induce upwelling and a clear thermocline response.
-The lasting influence of the wind trigger on ENSO-like error growth is largest when the winds occur in March, suggesting that the spring predictability barrier in CCSM4 is most likely caused by stochastic springtime winds instigating coupled instabilities.
-Stochastic winds occurring in other months, particularly January, May, July, and September only affect the SST in the ENSO region for 2-3 months, whereas for March, the influence lasts through peak ENSO in December.
-Overall results in this dissertation support the argument that internally variability of the climate system, not model deficiencies, is hindering the predictability of ENSO.
+The daily error fields indicate that stochastic zonal wind stress perturbations near the equatorial dateline that persist for at least three days activate the coupled instability, first driving local SST and anomalous zonal current changes that in turn induce upwelling and a clear thermocline response.
+The lasting influence of the wind trigger on ENSO-like error growth is largest when the wind trigger occurs in March, suggesting that the spring predictability barrier in CCSM4 is most likely caused by stochastic springtime winds instigating coupled instabilities.
+Stochastic winds in other months, particularly January, May, July, and September only affect the SST in the ENSO region for 2-3 months, whereas for March, the influence lasts through peak ENSO in December.
+Overall results in this dissertation support the argument that variability intrinsic to the climate system, not model deficiencies, is hindering the predictability of ENSO.

 There is, however, reason for optimism.
 There is the possibility that the presence of an ENSO cycle in the initial condition will result in increased ENSO predictability (Chen et al. 1997).
 Strong El Niño or La Niña ocean anomalies may decrease the sensitivity of the coupled system to stochastically induced instabilities.
 The framework developed in this dissertation is well suited for adaptation to confront this important point.
 Details for a proposed model experiment are presented in the following chapter.